 Fred Roumbanis still loves to fish the California Delta where he was born and raised.

 Shortly after relocating to Southern California, it wasn’t too long before another great job opportunity came my way.
 I was approached by Okuma, a major player in the rod and reel sector.
 They offered me a sales position there with a career path that could lead up to sales management.
 The offer seemed like a lot more of a chance to move ahead than I had at my current job, so I went that route.
-As part of my arrangement with Okuma, we worked out where I would be able to fish the FLW Western Division Series.
+The company I moved to was great and they had a lot of opportunities for people to grow.
+They also held events where they would use a sales kickoff agenda to motivate those who worked within the sales team.
+They were always fun and beneficial.
+Additionally, as part of my arrangement with Okuma, we worked out where I would be able to fish the FLW Western Division Series.
 It was the first time the FLW Series was coming out West.
 That was 2003.
 So I got to fish the Western Division all year, but I was also working very long hours at Okuma, in order to keep up at work in between fishing events.
 It was a busy schedule juggling a career and fishing, but I finished 12th, and that qualified me to fish the national FLW Tour in 2004.
 I went to Okuma with a sponsorship proposal.
 They agreed that I should follow my dream and Okuma agreed to wrap my boat and sponsor me on the national FLW Tour for 2004.

 FLW Western Division – 2003

 Place Earnings Lake Pleasant, Jan 29 37 $750 Lake Mead, Mar 05 39 $0 Clear Lake, Apr 23 64 $0 California Delta, May 28 9 $3,050 Total Earnings $3,800